zeebo/goof/README.md

 Caveat: the global must be used elsewhere in the binary somehow.

-Goof lets you get access to all of the reflect.Type's in your binary.
+Goof lets you get access to all of the `reflect.Type`s in your binary.
 How?

 ```go
 var troop goof.Troop